 But I had other dreams as well–to shape the world with my own stories and share them with readers like you.
 I especially wanted to write stories about kids like me, who were army brats and global nomads.

 While I was raising my own family and teaching, I wrote and wrote and wrote–everywhere–in barns and bookstores, bathtubs and beds, cars and coffee houses.
 And I wrote everything from picture books, easy-to-read books, a chapter book series to several middle-grade novels.
 I attended writing workshops and conferences, participated in weekly critique groups sessions and discovered my tribe–SCBWI, the Society of Children’s Book Writers and Illustrators.

-Even with four published picture books and more to come, I will never stop being a student of writing and literature.
+Even with five published picture books and more to come, I will never stop being a student of writing and literature.
 And I will never stop reading!